akramnoui/CSEInventory/README.md

 # CSE Inventory

->A mobile app that allows you to keep track of the club's inventory and edfine a workflow for usage of the club's Belongings
+>A mobile app that allows you to keep track of the club's inventory and define a workflow for using the club's Belongings

 ## Authors